thexuanphuc/unitree_ros2/README.md

 + how to use the unitree_mujoco

-+ problem: the shared memory sometimes works, some time does not,
++ problem: the shared memory sometimes works, some time does not, when we stop the ros2_control and run again, it can not fetch the address
 + also when reload in mujoco simulatino UI, it does not work
 + we did unlink memory when we initialize the mujoco, so we should run the mujoco first